 KENYA'S NATIONAL STRATEGY

 The sustained decline in Grevy’s zebra numbers and range has been a major concern to stakeholders in Grevy’s zebra conservation in Kenya.
 It was recognised that the conservation of Grevy’s zebra and its semi-arid ecosystem in Kenya and Ethiopia will require commitment and coordination among all stakeholders to ensure the future survival of this species.
-This led to the formation of a Grevy’s Zebra Task Force chaired by the Kenya Wildlife Service to coordinate Grevy’s zebra conservation efforts in Kenya.
+This led to the formation of a Grevy’s Zebra Task Force in 2004 chaired by the Kenya Wildlife Service to coordinate Grevy’s zebra conservation efforts in Kenya.
 A major output of its meetings was the need to develop a national Grevy’s zebra conservation strategy.
 The Task Force has since evolved into the Grevy’s Zebra Technical Committee which provides guidance to ongoing and proposed Grevy’s zebra research and conservation efforts.
 The following organisations sit on the Technical Committee:

 Those taking conservation action on the ground, particularly local communities who are the major stakeholder across the species’ range, were responsible for developing and endorsing the strategy.
 The implementing structure identified during this process reflects this emphasis with field site committees forming the foundation of conservation management for the species.